Marketing for Neos

 This is important for marketing.

-#5 Updated by Sacha Storz about 6 years ago
+#5 Updated by Sacha Storz over 6 years ago

 I have set up skype dates with Henri Bergius and Robert L. so far.
 I'll interview them, some others too, if possible, to gather as much understanding and info as possible and write an article from a business/strategic/marketing perspective, why Neos is the future (to put it bluntly ;) beyond inlinde editing and workspaces...
 I'll write it in German (possible target t3n) and, as Ben suggested, it could be translated.
 Feedback/info welcome (please email me, I might not be monitoring this issue closely).

-#6 Updated by Berit Hlubek about 6 years ago
+#6 Updated by Berit Hlubek over 6 years ago

 - Target version changed from Conference Call October 2012 to Live Meeting November 2012